 Having an open conversation with staff members can help maintain a healthy working relationship and avoid future disputes, while supporting staff in protecting their health.

 It can also help to agree on an Employee vaccination policy.
 Having a written policy in place allows employers to demonstrate how they implement their health and safety strategy without interfering with the rights and freedoms of staff.

 Employers may wish to consider offering benefits for getting vaccinated, including:

 paying staff their usual pay for sick leave due to vaccine side effects (ie instead of just statutory sick pay (SSP))

 not counting vaccine-related absences in absence records or towards HR 'trigger' points in the employer’s Sickness policy

-Can employers require staff to be vaccinated?
+Can employers require staff members to be vaccinated?

-If employers feel that it is important for staff to be vaccinated, they should speak to their staff and/or the relevant recognised trade union to discuss what steps to take.
+If employers feel that it is important for staff to be vaccinated against any particular illnesses, they should speak to their staff members and/or the relevant recognised trade union to discuss what steps to take.